swi-parth-ft/iGithub/README.md

   - Fork count
 - Pull to refresh
 - Infinite scroll for repositories (pagination)
-- Bookmark and unbookmark users
+- favorite and unfavorite users
-- Swipe to delete bookmarked users
+- Swipe to delete favorite users
 - Offline caching of repositories using Core Data
 - Responsive UI with support for Light and Dark modes